jncraton/architecture-cpsc2420/lectures/12-virtual-memory.md

 Caching
 -------

-- Page table lookups can be slow (10 - 100 clock cycles)
+- Page table lookups can be slow
 - We can cache lookups to improve performance of repeated accesses
 - This cache is called the translation lookaside buffer (TLB)